NassyKova/Cocktail/README.md

 **Occupation**: Sales <br>
 **Location**: Specified regions within the metropolitan area <br>
 <img src="./docs/userStory2.png" alt="User Story 2"  height="300"><br>
 **What is the problem this user requires solving**: Creating an industry standard for cocktail recipes thus ensuring consistent products regardless of venue/staff member.
-Further to this the ability to **modify cocktail lists to replace generic words** like with brands from one's own stable, for example 'Vodka' being changed to 'Grey Goose'or Cola being changed to 'Coke' for greater brand promotion and recognition.
+Further to this the ability to **modify cocktail lists to replace generic words** with brands from one's own stable, for example 'Vodka' being changed to 'Grey Goose'or Cola being changed to 'Coke' for greater brand promotion and recognition.
 This library needs to be **easily manipulated _by admin_** to ensure that our brand is front facing at all possible opportunities. <br>
 <br>
 <br>